neema20/SimplyU/README.md

 people find my Projects so useful, and I hope to create other useful programs and homebrew in the future!
 * Thanks to Nintendo: For creating the Wii U of course, and to all the hackers and homebrewers whom make Wii U hacking possible!

+Developers (Are as follows):

+* Dr.Hacknik (All work)

+Note: Your name could be here, or below.
+Just ask me if you wish to help, in any way!
+I appreciate the extra hand.

+Artists/Image resources:

+* Me (Some art)
+* DeviantArt creators (Don't remember them x3)
+* And a few other resources via Google Images.